I take on 2-3 new clients each month.

 👋 Meet Your Therapist

-I’m Cody Bryan, a licensed therapist who specializes in working with creatives, high achievers, and neurodivergent adults and couples.
+I’m Cody Bryan, MS, LAC, a licensed therapist who specializes in working with creatives, high achievers, and neurodivergent adults and couples.
 I’ve seen firsthand how good relationships can get tangled up in pain, miscommunication, and stress.
 My job is to help you untangle that, at your pace, with no shame and no lectures.

-I work with all kinds of couples—including those who feel like they're on the brink, and those who just want to tune up before things go off track.
+I work with all kinds of couples, including those who feel like they're on the brink, and those who just want to tune up before things go off track.

 📍 In-Person & Virtual Sessions Available